avidest/dftba-commission/readme.md

 - Papertrail (optional, for tracking logs)

 To push to the existing deployment running at https://dftba-commission.herokuapp.com, simply commit your changes and `git push heroku master`, assuming you have `heroku` configured as a remote.
-To do this run `heroku git:remote -a swatchify`.
+To do this run `heroku git:remote -a dftba-commission`.

 If you are configuring a new deployment, simply run `heroku create` and configure the addons mentioned above.